Mayankkatheriya/Mct_4/Dibya_Invoice_Generator/README.md

 * You have a basic HTML structure with a title, link to a CSS file, and three scripts, one for Font Awesome icons,one for your custom JavaScript and one is Html2pdf.
 * The user interface consists of 5 button for generate invoice, add items, add list, print invoice and save invoice.
+* The user interface consists of a button for toggling the dark theme

 `CSS:`